How Much to Feed a Labrador (Puppy Feeding Chart & Guide)

 As Labrador Retriever puppies are born, they will mostly rely on their mother’s milk.
 This will be their initial source of natural antibodies coming from colostrum.

-By the time the Lab puppy reaches its third or fourth week of life, your dog starts to enter its weaning stage, which is the transition to eating soft puppy chow.
+By the time the Lab puppy reaches its third or fourth week of life, your dog starts to enter its weaning stage, which is the transition to eating soft puppy food.

 As it grows older, the amount of dry dog food to feed a Lab puppy will vary month after month.
 However, you will realize that they will require more calories from puppy food compared to adult dogs.

-Below is the Labrador puppy feeding chart to help you determine how many calories and cups of puppy food it needs during its first year of life:
+Below is the Labrador puppy feeding chart to help you determine how much puppy food it needs during its first year of life:

 AgeDaily Feeding Amount